 This note covers topics such as the timetable, classroom organisation, and homework.
 It is not meant to be totally comprehensive as we hope to make many changes to the curriculum and the learning experiences across the whole school this year.
 Further details will be provided on this blog or sent out via parent mail as and when they become available.

 Ms Richards (HTLA)

 Timetable and classroom organisation

 Please ensure that your child has the correct P.E. kit and that all items are named.
-P.E. kit should be kept in school unless being washed!
+P.E. kit can be kept in school.
+However, this term the children have the opportunity to come to school in their P.E. kit for the day.
 The school P.E. kit consists of a white shirt (polo shirt or T-shirt), navy blue short, trainers and a navy blue tracksuit for outdoors (no hooded tops).

 Children will independently change their reading books when necessary and need to bring in their reading record weekly.
 Class teachers will check that the children are reading suitable texts as well as encourage them to read a range of genres.

 Here is a list of recommended reading books for the age group:

 Children should bring in a named water bottle which will be kept inside the classroom and sent home at the end of each day due to Covid 19.
 Children to have their own named pencil case in Key Stage Two.
 We would ask that they keep these to a suitable size in order that this fits in their plastic folders during Covid 19 .
 They should contain:

 HB pencils, a pencil sharpener, a rubber, a 30cm ruler, coloured pencils, whiteboard pens and glue sticks.